 Solid RAW is generated mainly during regular reactor outages, routine cleaning and maintenance work, the decontamination of equipment and laboratories etc., and its composition depends on the operating mode of the reactor.
-One of the basic operations in the solid waste handling process consists of the sorting of the waste so as to determine those solid parts which can be safely released into the environment, provided the criteria of SÚJB Regulation No. 422/2016, Articles 95 of Atomic Act 263/2016 are satisfied.
+One of the basic operations in the solid waste handling process consists of the sorting of the waste so as to determine those solid parts which can be safely released into the environment, provided the criteria of SÚJB Regulation No. 307/2002, Articles 56 and 57 are satisfied.